Table of Contents

 Avoiding a Dry or Crusty Loaf

 Nobody likes biting into dry bread.
-To avoid this, consider these factors:
+To prevent this, consider these factors:

-- Overbaking: Keep an eye on your loaf and use a thermometer (bread is done when internal temp hits 190°F or 88°C).
+- Overbaking: Keep an eye on your loaf and use a thermometer (the bread is done when the internal temp hits 190°F or 88°C).

 - Low Humidity: A dry oven can sap moisture from your dough.